deflorio/SpOCK/README.md

 ## Configuration

-Put correct inputs/outputs paths in input files simparam_sample.xml and eventsparam_sample.xml
+Put correct inputs/outputs paths in input files simparam_sample.xml and eventsparam_sample.xml as explained in detail in SPOCK_UserGuide.pdf.

 ---